BuilderIO/partytown/README.md

 - Partytown library scripts must be hosted from the same origin as the HTML document (not a CDN)
 - DOM operations within the worker are purposely throttled, slowing down worker execution
 - Not ideal for scripts that are required to block the main document (blocking is bad)
-- Service worker network requests (even though they're all intercepted, they're not actual external HTTP requests, and do not affect [Lighthouse scores](https://web.dev/performance-scoring/), many service worker network requests may still show up in the network tab)
 - A total of three threads are used: Main Thread, Web Worker, Service Worker
+- Service worker network requests
+  - Many service worker network requests may show up in the network tab
+  - Partytown service worker requests are intercepted by the client, rather than network HTTP requests
+  - [Lighthouse scores](https://web.dev/performance-scoring/) are unaffected by the intercepted requests

 ### Browser Feature Requirements